01 May Tutorial: How to Moderate New User Registrations in WordPress

-If I had to pick a plugin here, I’ll pick this first one.
-It’s highly recommended product and has been currently used by over 10 thousands of active users.
+This plugin is a highly recommended product and has been currently used by over 10 thousands of active users.
 There is no pricing involved and the code base is also available on the Github which confirms how genuine the product is.
 It is dead simple to use and there is no need for any documentation to learn how it works.

 It modifies the registration process and adds a filter in between.
 The new users after registering will have to wait for Admin’s approval.
 Till then, no access to Dashboard area will be provided, anyhow.
 Also, the plugin sends regular notifications to the Admin, and once an account is verified, that particular user also gets the notification via email.
 A dedicated support forum is also available to get help from the developer.